Alipsa/rideutils/README.md

 JavaFxSVG is a simple library adding SVG support to JavaFX and thus allowing to use SVG graphics just like any other image type.

 ### org.slf4j
 Used for logging internally.
+Apache licensed.

 ### se.alipsa:fx-yearmonth-picker
-Provides the control used for picking year months
+Provides the control used for picking year months.
+MIT licensed.